wyne-ybanez/simple-laravel-e-commerce/README.md

 To begin, follow these steps:

 1. Set up your `.env` file.
 Navigate to the `backend/` folder and configure your `.env` file there too.
+Follow the `.env.example`    file for sample file contents.
 2. In your terminal, go to the project root directory and run:
     ```bash
     npm install && composer install